annaastrs-svg/PCB-Power-Blink/README.md

 To manufacture, use the Gerber files; they can be uploaded directly to PCBWay and like that :B

 The circuit is divided into 4 blocks.
 The input and charging part is the USB-C, which receives the charge, and the TP4056, which safely charges the battery.
+(TP4056 SAFE)

 The battery and protection section, with the DW01A and FS8205A, protects the cell against overcharge, overdischarge, and short circuits.
+(DW01A , FS8205A PROTECTS )

 The monitoring is done by the MAX17048, which measures the battery percentage, and the ARINY1614, which displays it on the OLED screen.
+(MAX17048 MEASURE , ARINY1614 READS AND SHOW  )

 The power output is the MT3608, which boosts the battery voltage to a stable 5V for the USB-A port.
+(MT3608 STABLE VOLTAGES)

 PCB WAY